 Play is the essence of creativity in children throughout the world; it is universal and knows no national or cultural boundaries.
 Educators and psychologists have called play a reflection of the child’s growth.
 It is a self-satisfying activity through which children gain control and come to understand life.

 At HeronBridge Pre-Preparatory we base our foundation of learning through play on a strong Perceptual Motor Development Programme where children develop all the skills, values and attitudes needed in order for formal learning to take place.
 I often use the analogy of a twelve story building, it is what is below the foundation in the Early Childhood Development department where these skills are established in order for formal learning to be successful.

 Play is therefore the cornerstone of learning, the foundation from which children venture forth to investigate and test.
 Curriculum takes on expression through play; teachers plan curriculum that includes play as a medium for learning and as children grow they integrate and assimilate their play experiences.
 What starts out as play and sheer fun is transformed into learning experiences.

-We still have a few places available for 2020, ranging from Grade 0000 – Grade 0.
+We still have a few places available for 2020.
 Please contact our Admissions Team to make an appointment to come through and visit the school.
-We look forward to introducing you to some of our exciting features and focal points, such as our Special Fantasy Play Area, Mud Kitchen, Sensory Gardens, etc.
+We look forward to introducing you to some of our exciting features and focal points within our beautiful campus.

 While EveryDay is OpenDay at HeronBridge College, we’re always available to meet with parents who aren’t able to make the Open Mornings.